Clinical Applications of Veterinary Acupuncture and Medical Manipulation

 • Understand how to use Veterinary Acupuncture for pain management

-Clinical Applications of Acupuncture and Integrative Medicine
+Clinical Applications of Veterinary Acupuncture and Medical Manipulation

 Taught in English